A safari is a lifelong ambition for many, the trip of a lifetime for some, and for a lucky few a life-changing dream come true.

-The most important aspect of your trip is deciding on the right company to arrange your safari, and having confidence in that decision.
-That’s where safariFRANK comes in.
+The most important aspect of your trip is deciding on the right company to arrange your safari and having confidence in that decision – which is where safariFRANK comes in.

-There is simply NO substitute for extensive, first-hand experience when it comes to designing the best safari.
-To ensure we are always in the know and up to date we have Gesa and Frank on the ground in Africa full-time.
+There is simply no substitute for extensive, first-hand experience when it comes to designing the best African safari.
+To ensure we are always in the know and up to date, we have Frank our resident safari guide.
 First-hand experience doesn’t get better than this.

 So get in touch today and we will help make your dream trip a reality!

-Africa comprises of two main safari areas, namely southern Africa and eastern Africa.
+Safari Africa comprises two main regions, namely southern Africa and eastern Africa.

 These are two distinctly different destinations, each far from one another and with its own unique charm and safari offerings.
-When taking distances in mind, we suggest that those planning a first-time safari choose only one of these areas to maximise your enjoyment, unless you won’t be returning to Africa (and we doubt that!).
+When taking distances in mind, we suggest that those planning a first-time safari choose only one of these areas to maximise your enjoyment unless you won’t be returning to Africa (and we doubt that!).
 To do both areas justice would require a safari of at least three weeks, and even then you’d be pushing things.

 The wildlife found in eastern and southern Africa is very similar.
 There are different species between the two areas, but overall the big cats and large game are the same across most countries.

 However, if you are particularly interested in a specific species this needs to be considered.
-There are locations which are better for some species.
-Rhinos are a good example of this as, they do not occur in all areas due to poaching over many decades.
+There are locations that are better for some species, such as Rhinos which are no longer present in all areas due to poaching over many decades.

-Some countries are more suited to first-timers, while others are better suited to experienced safari-goers and adventurous travellers.
+Some countries are more suited for those on a first safari, while others are better suited to experienced safari-goers and adventurous travellers.

 See our destination pages here to learn more about the areas.

-This is a country with good infrastructure and a sophisticated safari industry.
-A high standard of accommodation, from safari lodges to tented camps, combined with a wide range of prices makes South Africa great value for money and arguably the best destination for a first safari
+This is a country with a good infrastructure and the most advanced safari industry in the region.
+A high standard of accommodation, from safari lodges to tented camps, combined with a wide range of prices makes South Africa great value for money and arguably the best destination for a first safari destination.

 The key areas in South Africa that safariFRANK recommends are: